thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 }
 ```

-As opposite, in the following example:
+As opposite to queries, in the following example of a mutation we'll see a completely different behavior:

 ```graphql
 mutation {